PE Curriculum Overview

 This is an integral part of the Catholic mission of the school where we encourage children to use their God given talents to do their best.

 It is our intent at Pope Paul School to teach children life skills that will positively impact on their future.
 We aim to deliver high-quality teaching and learning opportunities that inspire all children to succeed in physical activities.
 The scheme LTPE is used to support teachers in planning quality, skill focussed and enjoyable PE lessons.
 Lessons are differentiated with simple, realistic ways to support or challenge all children.
 We want to teach children how to cooperate and collaborate with others, as part of a team, understanding fairness and equity of play to embed life-long values.
-We recognise the importance of core body strength as a basis for all physical activity.
-This skill is developed throughout the year in all year groups in order to secure this for all children.

 We provide opportunities for all children to engage in extra-curricular activities during and after school, in addition to competitive sporting events.
 This is an inclusive approach, which endeavours to encourage not only physical development but also well-being.